-The complicit silence of global environmentalists in the face of mining ecocide.
-GAS WASTE & CO2 EMISSIONS In the country with the largest gas reserves in the world THE 6TH LARGEST GAS-FLARING COUNTRY (6) Currently Venezuela produces only the 12% of the gas that it consumes.
-However, they flare more than 17.8 million cubic (7) meters of gas per day, inflicting major damage to the atmosphere and the quality of life of the people that live near the production plants.
+Mercury: Another hidden killer in Venezuela THE CONVERSATION The complicit silence of global environmentalists regarding the mining ecocide.
+GAS WASTE & CO2 EMISSIONS In the country with the largest gas reserves in the world THE 6TH LARGEST GAS-FLARING COUNTRY (6) Currently Venezuela produces only the 12% of its gas consumption.
+However, daily gas flaring amounts to more than 17.8 million cubic meters, inflicting major damage to the atmosphere and the well-being of the people that live near the production plants.